 4 Managing Stories

-There are various actions to perform when managing stories, which are described below.
+There are various actions you can perform when managing stories.
+These are described below.

 4.1 Accessing Story Details

-Select a story and click Details to open the Story Details page.
+Select a story and click Details (below the story title) to open the Story Details page.

-On this page, you can perform a variety of actions:
+On this page, you can perform a number of actions:

-- View the details such as Type, date Created, etc.
+- View the details such as Type and date Created

-- View the story’s Status and click to update it (the available statuses are To-do, Running, and Done)
+- See the story’s Status and click to update it (the available statuses are To-do, Running, and Done)

-- Click Move to another app to move the story to a different app’s backlog
+- Click Move to another app to move the story to a different app project’s backlog

 - Click View history to view the history of changes to the story (for more information, see the History section above)